-While saturated fats and trans fats are harmful to our body, monounsaturated and polyunsaturated fats are good for our body.
+While saturated fats and trans fats are harmful to our bodies, monounsaturated and polyunsaturated fats are good for our bodies.
 We need to consume foods rich in healthier fats in moderation as they too are high in calories.
 This can improve our heart health and help us lead a better lifestyle.

 How can I start eating healthier?